SuwillWD/odin-recipes/README.md

 **Instruction for Use**

-To view the webiste go here: SuwillWD.github.io/odin-recipes
+To view the webiste [go here](https://suwillwd.github.io/odin-recipes)

 **Credits**